mendersoftware/mender-docs/202.Release-information/02.Open-source-licenses/docs.md

 -----

-The following software may be included in this product: tiny-invariant.
-A copy of the source code may be downloaded from git+https://github.com/alexreardon/tiny-invariant.git.
+The following software may be included in this product: tiny-invariant, tiny-warning.
+A copy of the source code may be downloaded from https://github.com/alexreardon/tiny-invariant.git (tiny-invariant), https://github.com/alexreardon/tiny-warning.git (tiny-warning).
 This software contains the following license and notice below:

 MIT License